 Experts, meanwhile, have described INIKEA's results as "nothing short of a miracle".

 While its degraded rainforest has been successfully rehabilitated, what makes this project truly special is the diversity of life that's returning to the forest.

-Said Asa Skogtrom Feldt, 56, chairman of Sow-A-Seed Foundation: "The project was not only important but also unique both in Malaysia and internationally.
-It showcases that (forest) restoration is possible with long-term commitment.
-It also serves as a role model for preserving nature."
+"The project was not only important but also unique both in Malaysia and internationally.
+It showcases that (forest) restoration is possible with longterm commitment.

+"It also serves as a role model for preserving nature," said Sow-A-Seed Foundation chairman Asa Skogtrom Feldt.

-She is also excited that the INIKEA site in Luasong, Tawau, is fully restored and now classified as a Class 1 protected forest - the highest conservation status in Malaysia
+Feldt said she is excited that the INIKEA site in Luasong is fully restored and now classified as a Class 1 protected forest-the highest conservation status in Malaysia.

 "It's truly fantastic.
 Wildlife is returning to the area.
-I have visited Luasong three times and last year (2024) I saw about two dozen wild Borneo pygmy elephants there.
+I have visited Luasong three times and last year, I saw about two dozen wild Borneo pygmy elephants there.
 So much wildlife has now returned to the area," she told Bernama.

-SLU researcher Ulrik Ilstedt, 52, who has been involved with the INIKEA project for over 10 years, is also delighted over the return of wildlife to Luasong.
+SLU researcher Ulrik Ilstedt, who has been involved with the INIKEA project for over 10 years, is also delighted over the return of wildlife to Luasong.

-"The INIKEA project was truly unique and it is heartening to see the resurgence of numerous wildlife species," he said.
+"The INIKEA project was truly

+unique and it is heartening to see the resurgence of numerous wildlife species," he said.

-Feldt said they have been presenting INIKEA on the world stage, including at COP (Conference of the Parties, which is the United Nations climate change conference) to raise global awareness and allow other countries to study Malaysia's achievements.
+Feldt said they have been presenting INIKEA on the world stage, including at the Conference of Parties (COP) the United Nations climate change conference-to raise global awareness and allow other countries to study Malaysia's achievements.

-"There is significant international interest in learning about this project," she said.

-"I have learned so much from this project - for instance, testing how to work with local tree species, collecting seeds and establishing nurseries.
+"There is significant international interest in learning about this project.
+I have learned so much from this project, for instance, testing how to work with local tree species, collecting seeds and establishing nurseries.